dreasysnail/POINTER/README.md

 ![Screenshot](example.png) Figure: Example of the progressive generation process

+## News
+**\[Major Update 03/29/2021\]** The inference function and live demo now support phrases and short sentences as lexical constraints.
+When performing [inference] (https://github.com/dreasysnail/POINTER#model-decoding), an additional "--sep" command can be added to specific the a user-specific separating token such as ";", to identify the boundries of the constraints.

 ## Live demo
 The live demo can be found at [here](http://52.247.25.3:8900).
 Please expect delay and crash as it is running on a single GPU machine.